dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/smart-iris.md

 ## Usage

-The `SmartIri` trait can be used to parse and validate IRIs, and in particular for converting Knora type IRIs between internal and external schemas.
+The `SmartIri` trait can be used to parse and validate IRIs, and in particular for converting @ref:[Knora type IRIs](../../../03-apis/api-v2/knora-iris.md) between internal and external schemas.
 It validates each IRI it parses.
-To use it, import the
+To use it, import the following:
-following:

 ```scala
 import org.knora.webapi.util.{SmartIri, StringFormatter}